 What Is the Best Growth Stock?

-A lot of growth stocks have made a lot of people rich, but if you had to pick one best growth stock in the modern era, no one could blame you for guessing Apple, Google, Amazon or Netflix.
+A lot of growth stocks have made a lot of people rich.
+If you had to pick one of the best growth stocks in the modern era, no one could blame you for guessing Apple, Google, Amazon or Netflix.
 But sometimes, under-the-radar stocks quietly turn their shareholders into millionaires while the big headline-grabbing companies gobble up all the attention.

-In this case, it’s hard to argue that Monster Beverage (MNST) hasn’t been the best growth stock of the last quarter-century.
-Since it launched its IPO 27 years ago in 1995, Monster has generated total returns of more than 260,000%, making it the best-performing stock on the S&P 500 in the last three decades.
+In this case, it’s hard to argue that Monster Beverage (MNST) hasn’t been one of the best, if not the best, growth stock of the last quarter-century.
+Since it launched its IPO in 1995, the one-time penny stock had generated total returns of more than 260,000% by July 2022, according to U.S. News & World Report, making it the best-performing stock on the S&P 500 in the last three decades.